Presidency of Lyndon B. Johnson: 1966 mid-term elections

-Election of 1968
+1968 elections and transition period

-Presidential primaries
+Initial re-election campaign and withdrawal

 As he had served less than two years of President Kennedy's term, Johnson was constitutionally eligible for election to a second full term in the 1968 presidential election under the provisions of the 22nd Amendment.
 However, beginning in 1966, the press sensed a "credibility gap" between what Johnson was saying in press conferences and what was happening on the ground in Vietnam, which led to much less favorable coverage.
 By year's end, the Democratic governor of Missouri, Warren E. Hearnes, warned that "frustration over Vietnam; too much federal spending and... taxation; no great public support for your Great Society programs; and ... public disenchantment with the civil rights programs" had eroded the president's standing.
 There were bright spots; in January 1967, Johnson boasted that wages were the highest in history, unemployment was at a 13-year low, and corporate profits and farm incomes were greater than ever.
 Asked to explain why he was unpopular, Johnson responded, "I am a dominating personality, and when I get things done I don't always please all the people."

 As the 1968 election approached, Johnson began to lose control of the Democratic Party, which was splitting into four factions.
 The first group consisted of Johnson and Humphrey, labor unions, and local party bosses (led by Chicago Mayor Richard J. Daley).
-The second group consisted of antiwar students and intellectuals who coalesced behind Senator Eugene McCarthy of Minnesota in an effort to "dump Johnson."
-The third group included Catholics, Hispanics and African Americans, who rallied behind Robert Kennedy.
-The fourth group consisted of traditionally segregationist white Southerners like George C. Wallace.
+The second group consisted of antiwar students and intellectuals who coalesced behind Senator Eugene McCarthy in an effort to "dump Johnson."
+The third group included Catholics, Hispanics and African Americans, who rallied behind Senator Robert F. Kennedy.
+The fourth group consisted of traditionally segregationist white Southerners like Governor George Wallace.
 Despite Johnson's growing unpopularity, conventional wisdom held that it would be impossible to deny re-nomination to a sitting president.
-Nonetheless, McCarthy came in a surprisingly close second in the March 12 New Hampshire primary, the first Democratic primary in the 1968 campaign.
-McCarthy's victory was widely seen as indicative of the strength of the anti-war movement in the Democratic Party, and Kennedy joined the race on March 16.
+Johnson won a narrow victory in the New Hampshire presidential primary on March 12, against McCarthy 49–42%, but this close second-place result dramatically boosted McCarthy's standing in the race.
+Kennedy announced his candidacy on March 16.
 At the end of a March 31 speech, Johnson shocked the nation when he announced he would not run for re-election by concluding with the line: "I shall not seek, and I will not accept, the nomination of my party for another term as your president."
 The next day, his approval ratings increased from 36 percent to 49 percent.